-- Click the Size option and select Empty filter.
-When doing so ensure All subfolder feature is checked.
+- Click the Size option and select the Empty filter.
+When doing so, ensure All subfolder features are checked.

 - Wait for the search to finish, you will now see all empty folders and directories that do not take space but do clutter the system.